TakoidGit/FortniteConfigTool/README.md

 ## Features

-* Set custom resolutions now possible via the in-game menu
+* Set custom resolutions not possible via the in-game menu
 * Set FPS limit to any value
 * Lightweight & Fast
   * Less than 250kb decompressed